mathieu-clement/cs686-big-data-p2/README.md

 ### Are there any Geohashes that have snow depths greater than zero for the entire year?
 List them all. ([snow_depth](src/main/java/edu/usfca/cs/mr/snow_depth/))

-To answer this question, I  used feature #51 "snow_depth_surface", eliminated all geohashes that have one or more zero values (I consider zero, any measurement under 0.001", i.e. less than 1 mm).
+To answer this question, I  used feature #51 "snow_depth_surface", eliminated all geohashes that have one or more zero values.

 Here's the top 3: